bgord/knowledge/tmux.md

 **Copy text by mouse**

-Select a text by holding the Shift key down, then Ctrl + c.
+Select a text by holding the Shift key down, then Ctrl + Shift + c.

 ---